 MOOCs at Penn State (Massive Open Online Courses)

 OER and Low Cost Materials at Penn State

 This site is the official Web presence of the Penn State Open Educational Resources (OER) initiative.
 This site serves as a clearinghouse for OER/low cost material information across the University.

 The Tenth Amendment of the U.S. Constitution grants all states the authority to regulate education within their boundaries.
 In 2011, the University’s Office of General Counsel charged Outreach and Online Education (OOE) with securing and maintaining state authorization compliance due to the presence of the World Campus in all 50 states.
 Penn State faculty and staff can learn more about that work and state authorizations in general via the link above.

-Library News for the Penn State e-Learning Community is a monthly newsletter from Library Services to Penn State Online and the World Campus.
-This newsletter, written for for the e-Learning Community at Penn State, with particular focus on services and resources for Instructional Designers and Instructors and Faculty, features new databases and tutorials, library “tips and tricks,” and other information from University Libraries.
+This website, maintained by librarian Torrie Raish, includes copies of Library News for the Penn State e-Learning Community, a monthly newsletter from Library Services to Penn State Online and the World Campus.
+The newsletter, written for for the e-Learning Community at Penn State, with particular focus on services and resources for Instructional Designers and Instructors and Faculty, features new databases and tutorials, library “tips and tricks,” and other information from University Libraries.

 World Campus Faculty Development

 The World Campus Faculty Development team is dedicated to serving the professional development needs of faculty teaching online, face-to-face, via the Video Learning Network and every combination in between!